Traditional Hindu Puja Vidhi - Complete Worship Method & Significance

 Puja is both a sacred and scientific process.
 It should be performed with faith, devotion, and a pure heart.
 While rituals are important, even more crucial is our feeling and dedication.
 When the heart is pure, even simple worship becomes magnificent.

-"Yo Patram Yo Pushpam Yo Phalam Yo Toyam, Yo Me Bhaktya Prayacchati Tadasham Bhaktyupahritam Ashnami" - Lord Krishna
+"Yo Patram Yo Pushpam Yo Phalam Yo Toyam, Yo Me Bhaktya Prayacchati Tadasham Bhaktyupahritam Ashnami" — Lord Krishna (Gita 9.26)

 Whoever offers Me a leaf, flower, fruit, or water with devotion—I accept that offering made with love.